-30 Days with King David: On Leadership is scheduled for publication by Front Edge Publishing on September 15, 2020.
+30 Days with King David: On Leadership was published by Front Edge Publishing on September 15, 2020.
 It is being hailed as an important volume in promoting a national conversation on character and leadership, topics sorely needed in today’s polarized society.
 King David, being an important figure in all three of America’s major religious traditions, is an excellent focal point.

 30 Days with King David: On Leadership is as suitable for individual reading as it is for book clubs, small group discussions, home schooling and retreats.
 It can be ordered from Amazon and Barnes & Noble.